dzurikmiroslav/esp32-evse/doc/BOARD_CONFIG.md

 | SERIAL_3_TXD_GPIO * | Serial tx gpio | uint32 |
 | SERIAL_3_RTS_GPIO * | Serial rts gpio | uint32 |

-**Note** Serial 3 is available only on MCU that have more than two uart.
+**Note** Serial 3 is available only on MCU that have more than two uarts.

 ### PILOT_DOWN_TRESHOLD_X calculation